izzy1090/searching-reddit/README.md

 3) Export or download Reddit threads as a PDF via the UI to the user's desktop computer

 4) Make calls to different endpoints from Reddit's API allowing a user to search for Subreddits

+5) Back button to allow the user to navigate back to the homepage

+6) Display the first 10 threads and as the user scrolls down the page, additional results display